In the wake of the Pac-12’s mass exodus, Oregon State had to consider plenty of options for the future.

 Boise State, Colorado State, Fresno State, Utah State, and San Diego State have announced they are officially going to the Pac-12, beginning during the 2026 season.
 Gonzaga will also be going to the Pac-12 for all of its sports, which doesn’t include football.

 Those moves will likely create a ripple effect for the rest of the FBS.
-The Pac-12 needs at least one more team to be technically considered a conference, so others will likely become members of the new-look league.
-The Mountain West is losing some of its top teams and will be searching for candidates to boost its numbers back up.
+The Pac-12 needs at least one more full-time member to be technically considered a conference, so others will likely become members of the new-look league.
+The Mountain West is losing some of its top teams and has been searching for candidates to boost its numbers back up.

 Pac-12 officials reportedly believe the league can reach a media deal worth more than the Mountain West’s currently, which could be a key reason for these moves.